Character witnesses

 Many suspected at the time that that was a pack of lies, but there weren’t a lot of FBI people running around confirming that for us.
 They’re not a burbly bunch.

-Trump himself blasted Comey too, stating that the former director was “a showboat.
+Trump himself blasted Comey too, stating in an interview that the former director was “a showboat.
 He’s a grandstander” and that the FBI “has been in turmoil.
 You know that, I know that, everybody knows that.
 You take a look at the FBI a year ago, it was in virtual turmoil—less than a year ago.
 It hasn’t recovered from that.”
-A few days later, the New York Times that Trump had told Russian officials visiting him in the Oval Office the day after Comey’s firing that Comey was a “nut job.”
+A few days later, the New York Times reportedthat Trump had told Russian officials visiting him in the Oval Office the day after Comey’s firing that Comey was a “nut job.”

-Over the next few days, to suggest that Trump and Sanders were playing fast and loose with the truth.
+Over the next few days, a wealth of evidence emerged to suggest that Trump and Sanders were playing fast and loose with the truth.
 But we now have the documents to prove that decisively.
 Their disclosure was not a leak but an authorized action by the FBI, which released to us under the Freedom of Information Act more than 100 pages of leadership communications to staff dealing with the firing.
 This material tells a dramatic story about the FBI’s reaction to the Comey firing—but it is neither a story of gratitude to the president nor a story of an organization in turmoil relieved by a much-needed leadership transition.

 There were some people contradicting the Trump-Sanders version – Andrew McCabe, Nora Ellingsen at Lawfare who talked to about twenty former colleagues at the FBI…